 In addition, as outlined above, we provide all of our employees with access to educational opportunities.
-Furthermore, Ormat has written curricula for local community colleges and universities in Nevada focusing on technical subjects such as plant operation and relevant academic subjects such as geoscience, which has helped promote a talented local employment pool.
+Furthermore, Ormat has written curricula for local community colleges and universities in Nevada focusing on technical subjects such as plant operation and relevant academic subjects such as geoscience, which has helped promote a talented local

-^{143 &#}x27;Senior management' is defined as employees who manage operations and implementation of our projects and business targets at our power plants and in our offices.
-'Local' is defined as the immediate communities surrounding our operations.
-'Significant locations of operation' are those operational locations that are included in the Boundaries of this report, as defined in the "Information Boundaries of This Report" section.
+^{&#}x27;Local' is defined as the immediate communities surrounding our operations.
+'Significant locations of operation' are those operational locations that are included in the

-ENSURING A SAFE & HEALTHY WORK ENVIRONMENT - OCCUPATIONAL HEALTH AND SAFETY AT ORMAT
+ENSURING A SAFE & HEALTHY WORK ENVIRONMENT -OCCUPATIONAL HEALTH AND SAFETY AT ORMAT